Electric Guitar Tuner Online –

 Another important tip is storing your instrument in a stable environment.
 Avoid exposing guitars to extreme heat, cold, or humidity.

-How Often Should You Tune Your Instrument
+How Often Should You Tune Your electric guitar

 Most musicians tune their instruments before every practice session.
 Even if the instrument was tuned earlier in the day, slight pitch changes can occur.